 Some of the issues that the youth advocates highlighted through Youth Insight were:

 1. Lack of spaces from where young people can access adequate and correct information.
 Accessing health services and information is further stigmatized for young people.

-2. Patronizing attitude of society (teachers, families, counselors, service providers etc.) towards young people (including young people who implement government programs).
+2. Society’s patronizing attitudes (teachers, families, counselors, service providers etc.) towards young people (including young people who implement government programs).

-3. Both at the systemic and family level, the environment is not conducive for young people.
+3. An environment that is non-conducive for young people, both at the systemic and family level.
 They are often not included (including young people from the LGBTQI community) by the government while designing programs and policies that are directed towards them and are included only at the time of implementation of such programs and policies.

 4. Intersectionality of issues focusing young people to include gender, sexuality, caste, religion, mental health, SRHR, life-skills etc.

 5. Issues with national/state level data that is collected by the government

 a.
 Binary data that classifies individuals as men/women or adolescent boys/adolescent girls and does not recognize the spectrum of identities